cqfn/degit/README.md

 Thus, no monetary incentives are provided to node owners, but they are not required to contribute large computational or storage resources to the system.

+### Anti-Spam

+Vandalism is possible through new issues and new comments: they may be submitted in large amounts.
+In order to fight against this users may use "smart contracts" to be executed on each post-commit hook to check the validity of data submitted to `.degit`.

 ## How to Contribute?

 Just give us a star and wait.
 We'll update this page soon.